AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ## Experimental features

-### Faster launching of projects in a browser
+### Projects launch faster in a browser

-Stingray now runs projects quickly in a web browser using WebGL.
+Stingray now runs projects more quickly in a web browser using WebGL.
 The launching process has been updated to load the content from a URL instead of packaging the compiled data to a separate folder and reading the data.
 The URL also displays the location of the content folder.
 See ~{ Run your project in a browser using WebGL }~.
 Also check out the updated settings if you ~{ Use Mozilla Firefox to run your project }~.

 [Return to top](#top)